Yuanrui-Mdt-Info/daspire-docs/docs/setup-guide/sources/amazon-seller-partner.md

 5. Click **Authenticate your Amazon Seller Partner Account**.

-6. **Max wait time for reports (in seconds)** is the maximum number of minutes the connector waits for the generation of a report for streams.
+6. **Start Date and Time** - The start date and time for syncing data, should not be more than 60 days in the past.
+In the format of YYYY-MM-DDTHH:MM:SSZ.
+Any data before this date will not be replicated.

-7. **Period In Days** will be used for stream slicing for initial full_refresh sync when no updated state is present for reports that support sliced incremental sync.
+7. **End Date and Time** - The end date and time for syncing data.
+In the format of YYYY-MM-DDTHH:MM:SSZ.
+Any data after this date will not be replicated.

-8. **Start Date** - Any data before this date will not be replicated.
+8. **Period In Days** - It will be used for stream slicing for initial `full_refresh` sync when no updated state is present for reports that support sliced incremental sync.

-9. **End Date (optional)** - any data after this date will not be replicated.
+9. **Max Wait Time for Reports (in seconds)** - Sometimes report can take up to 30 minutes to generate.
+This will set the limit for how long to wait for a successful report.

-10. **Report Options** is additional information passed to reports.
-Must be a valid json string.
+10. **Report Options** - Additional information passed to reports.
+This varies by report type.
+Must be a valid JSON string. (e.g. {"GET_BRAND_ANALYTICS_SEARCH_TERMS_REPORT": {"reportPeriod": "WEEK"}}, {"GET_SOME_REPORT": {"custom": "true"}})

 11. Click **Save & Test**.